Teen Hip Hop Dance Classes

 Wednesday, 5:15-6:15PM, Moira Bugler, Studio #1

-Teen hip-hop class at American Dance Institute.
+Teen hip-hop dance class at American Dance Institute.
 30 seconds

-Teen Hip Hop Dance Studios: Finding a great one!
+Teen Hip Hop Dance Classes: Finding great classes!

 You're looking for Seattle fun teen hip hop dance class, but how do you find a good one?
 What questions do you ask?
 Here are some tips.